FAQ for Tax Filing

 I completed my tax return and already mailed it in.
 Now I received a 1042-S from Harvard.
 What should I do?

 You will have to file an amended tax return using IRS Form 1040X.
-Sprintax can assist you with amended returns, or you may access the Form 1040X and instructions on the IRS website
+Sprintax Returns can assist you with amended returns, or you may access the Form 1040X and instructions on the IRS website

 I have not received my W-2 or 1042-S. What should I do?